Hunter Campbell is pleased to bring you our updated Supply Chain Salary & Employment Forecast Series.

 Purchasing Managers usually have a strong analytical background so can often spend time analysing market trends, overseeing inventory levels and working to align with procurement strategies.

-- Most employers expect a bachelor’s degree in business, finance, or economics.
-Employers also prefer candidates to hold specific supply chain certifications for example NZPIC’s or CIPS qualification.
+Most employers expect a bachelor’s degree in business, finance, or economics.
+Employers also prefer candidates to hold specific supply chain certifications for example NZPIC’s or CIPS qualification

-- Financial management is usually considered one of the top skills needed in a Purchasing Manager as they need to be able to work within a set budget to achieve the company’s goals.
+Financial management is usually considered one of the top skills needed in a Purchasing Manager as they need to be able to work within a set budget to achieve the company’s goals

-- Finally, excellent market researching tactics and skills to ensure cross-functional support throughout the business.
+Finally, excellent market researching tactics and skills to ensure cross-functional support throughout the business

-Career prospects
+Career Prospects

-They could also move into more of a direct Procurement Management or Head of Procurement role if they have been working highly strategically in their previous roles.
+They could also move into more of a direct Procurement Management or Head of Procurement role if they have been working strategically in their previous roles.
 They could also specialise in a specific space such as a Strategic Sourcing Manager or a Procurement Category Manager depending on the industry and size of the business.

-Recruitment forecast
+Recruitment Forecast

 In 2022 we saw excessive consumer demand meaning Purchasing Managers would have been busier than ever sourcing extra stock and working with new suppliers to meet customer demand.
-Fast forward to 2023, we have seen a softening market, however, Supply Chain continues to be at the forefront of discussion for any company and an experienced and effective Purchasing Manager will be vital to their continued success.
+Fast forward to 2024, we have seen a softening market.
+However, supply chain continues to be at the forefront of discussion for any company and an experienced and effective Purchasing Manager will be vital to their continued success.
+For businesses, there is now a strong focus on sustainability and risk ensuring there is visibility and transparency within the supply chain whilst also trying to achieve tangible and sustainable cost benefits and delivering operational efficiencies.
+Purchasing Managers will play a key role in achieving this, ensuring they are working with ethical suppliers who have been correctly audited.
+We expect to see continued demand for qualified Purchasing Managers.

 Salary guide